learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 x12_coord = np.linspace(X12_min, X12_max, 10)
 ```

-Now, you'll create an entire grid of points by combining these two arrays using NumPy's `meshgrid()` function.
+Now you'll create an entire grid of points by combining these two arrays using NumPy's `meshgrid()` function.
 It's a straightforward function, but feel free to pull up the documentation if you haven't worked with it before.

 ```python